This is a Furniture Buyer’s Guide to Leather Furniture.

 Leather is a complex and confusing subject.

-If you have paid over $5,000 for your couch, you probably have a well-made piece of furniture that can last for many years.
+If you’ve paid over $5,000 for your leather couch, you probably have a well-made piece of furniture that can last for many years.

 The Importance of Definitions